NadeemShakya/ReactRouter/README.md

 Get a clear understanding of these three components from React Training/ React Router's Website.
 <a href= 'https://reacttraining.com/react-router/web/guides/basic-components'><br> Basic Components of React Router </a>.

+<br><br>
+<strong>After installing and getting basic idea of react router components, now you are set to develop a single page application using React.
+Let's GO !</strong>